-- BUT: In order to be approved, "a private plan must confer all of the same rights, protections, and benefits provided to employees under this act" - a near impossible threshold (page 31). - Allows for self-insurance or use of a third-party insurer (pages 32-33). - Must restore to former position (or similar position) upon return from leave (page 17). - Must maintain health care benefits (page 18). - Can run concurrently with FMLA and can be coordinated with existing CBA provisions (pages 18-19) but "an employee is not required to use or exhaust any accrued vacation leave, sick leave, or other paid time off before or while receiving...coverage benefits under this act" (page 19). - The bill seems to want to carve out CBA language requiring employees to exhaust other time...but not sure it's done successfully (page 18, lines 25-26). - Written notification requirements, including updated posters (pages 20-21). - Civil fines (page 21). - Election for self-employed individuals (page 21). - Requires department to create standardized forms, documentation/certification processes (page 22-25). - Requires department to promulgate rules to implement the act (page 25). - Establishes process to deny claims if fraudulent/false and claw back benefits (pages 25-26). - Very weak. - Administrative and civil fines and actions for "employer violations" (pages 26-29). - Annual reports to the legislature (pages 29-30). - Department to educate employers and employees (page 31). - Funding for the department: Allows the department to "use not more than 5% of the funds...to fulfill its duties."
+- BUT: In order to be approved, "a private plan must confer all of the same rights, protections, and benefits provided to employees under this act" a near impossible threshold (page 31). - Allows for self-insurance or use of a third-party insurer (pages 32-33). - Specifies employers must restore employees to former position (or similar position) upon return from leave (page 17). - Requires employers to maintain health care benefits while the employee is on leave (page 18). - Specifies leave time can run concurrently with FMLA and can be coordinated with existing collective bargaining provisions (pages 18-19) - but "an employee is not required to use or exhaust any accrued vacation leave, sick leave, or other paid time off before or while receiving...coverage benefits under this act" (page 19). - The bill seems to want to carve out CBA language requiring employees to exhaust other time...but not sure it's done successfully (page 18, lines 25-26). - Provides written notification requirements, including updated posters (pages 20-21). - Provides for civil fines (page 21). - Gives self-employed individuals the ability to elect coverage (page 21). - Requires the state to create standardized forms, documentation/certification processes (page 22-25). - Requires the state to promulgate rules to implement the act (page 25). - Establishes process to deny claims that are fraudulent or false and creates mechanism to claw back benefits (pages 25-26). - Very weak. - Establishes administrative and civil fines and actions for "employer violations" (pages 26-29). - Requires annual reports to the legislature (pages 29-30). - Requires state to educate employers and employees (page 31). - Creates funding mechanism for the state to administer.
+Allows the department to "use not more than 5% of the...[taxes collected]...to fulfill its duties."